-They are on top of mind but rarely thought about, a compulsory part of riding that doesn't have anything to do with the bike and a literal life saver for the cost of a tee-shirt.
-That's right, bicycle helmets aren't generally a huge consideration in the bike riding experience but they could prove to be the difference between surviving a crash or not.
-Modern day helmets are as much about performance and style as they are about safety, and wearing one is required by law in Australia, so it's critical to make an informed decision about what sits on your noggin.
+Modern day helmets are as much about performance and style as they are about safety.
+Wearing one is required by law in Australia, so it's critical to make an informed decision about what sits on your noggin.

-We've put together this guide to help explain how a helmet works, the features to look out for, the difference between helmet types and what you can expect for a set budget.
+The purpose of this guide is to help explain how a helmet works, why they matter, the features to look out for, the differences between helmet types and what you can expect for a set budget.
+So without further adieu, read on for all you need to know about bicycle helmets.

 In Australia, you are required by law to wear an approved helmet while riding your bike.
 This is to consist of a protective shell, liner and retention strap underneath the jaw.
-Approved helmets meet requirements of construction, design, performance, markings and safe use instructions and are some of the most stringent in the world.
-The standard relating to those in Australia and New Zealand is the AS/NZS 2063:2008 standard, so you can be sure any helmet with this sticker has passed a series of tests to assess its safety.
+Meeting the AS/NZS 2063:2008 standard, Australian and New Zeland approved helmets meet some of the most stringent safety requirements in the world.
+To know if a helmet has met such standards, look for the appropriate sticker inside of the helmet.

-There are some specific requirements regarding permanent attachments such as no external rigid projections greater than 5mm in height and no internal projections likely to cause injury.
+Further to the helmet laws, there are some specific requirements regarding permanent attachments such as no external rigid projections greater than 5mm in height and no internal projections likely to cause injury.
 There are also requirements of the materials used such as guaranteed durability when exposed to sunlight, extreme temperatures and rain, and stability under the influence of aging.
-And perhaps most importantly, helmets also need to comply with performance elements such as not obscuring vision, significantly reducing the force to a cyclist's head upon impact, distribute the force of an impact and provide secure enough hold to remain on a cyclist's head in the event of an accident.
+And perhaps most importantly, helmets also need to comply with performance elements such as not obscuring vision; significantly reducing the force to a cyclist's head upon impact; distributing the force of an impact; and provide secure enough hold to remain on a cyclist's head in the event of an accident.

 The extensive list of requirements should provide all cyclists with peace of mind when strapping on an approved AS/NZS 2063:2008 helmet.